Address: ExCeL London, Royal Victoria Dock, 1 Western Gateway, Royal Docks, London E16 1XL, United Kingdom

 Circuit type: Temporary street course

-ExCeL has signed a multi-year agreement to host the revived London ePrix, bringing the all-electric series back to the UK for the first time since the last of the Battersea Park events
+ExCeL has signed a multi-year agreement to host the revived London ePrix, bringing the all-electric series back to the UK for the first time since the last of the Battersea Park events in 2016.

 Other features of the circuit include what looks to be a very tight series of switchback hairpins on the northern side of the track, while at its eastern fringe it skirts around the Double Tree by Hilton Hotel and through a car park before disappearing back inside the ExCeL building.

 It's definitely different, though it remains to be seen how raceable - or easily watchable - it will prove.
-Only time will tell.

 The London ePrix is located at London ExCeL in East London, United Kingdom.
 London City Airport is immediately adjacent to the circuit, while all of London's main international airports are within around an hour's radius.